KrishnarajT/censAI/README.md

 ## What you need
 1. The show downloaded to a folder
 2. Subtitles of that show in the same folder for its episode. (synced properly)
+3. Ollama up and running

 ## Todo
 1. Implement for shows
 2. Implement for movies
 3. Better ui.

+# Running the project